NuExtract: A Foundation Model for Structured Extraction

 To create a task-specific foundation model, we first need to take a diverse corpus, such as C4, and annotate it using a modern LLM with a proper prompt.
 The annotations are not perfect, but that's okay.
 We then need to fine-tune a compact generic foundation model on this partially synthetic data to obtain the task-specific model.
 Here is the procedure in the case of NuExtract:

 NuExtract creation procedure.
 A generic small language model (Phi-3) is fine-tuned on synthetic data generated by an LLM (Llama 3) to obtain a model specialized in the task of structured extraction.
-NuExtract can either used in a zero-shot setting, few-shot setting, or fine-tuned for a specific application.
+NuExtract can either be used in a zero-shot setting, few-shot setting, or fine-tuned for a specific application.

 The resulting model can then be used in a zero-shot setting or fine-tuned to solve a specific problem, which it will solve better than a large generic model would.